stackbit-themes/dynamic-example/README.md

 For local testing, you can now run a local HTTPS server via `npm run dev-https`.
 This requires having a trusted self-signed certificate (TBD instructions for Mac + Safari above).

+---
+**A note on your privacy:**

+When using the live demo of this app, we _do not collect_ the details of any logins.
+If you run one of the 'wizard flows' in the app as a logged-in user, the data stored is set to auto-expire in a few days - or simply click the very visible button 'Forget me'.